TV companies are always looking for interesting programmes to keep their audience entertained.

 Putting a bit of reality into the game show, and vice versa, has opened up the game show format to more than the traditional three podium format.
 There is an endless variety of elements you can include in a game show – you just need to find the right ones that click.
 Dramatic tension seems to be one thing that makes a great game show, especially at key moments of choice for the contestant.

-To really have a chance though, you need to let go of all your pre-conceived ideas of what a TV game show is, let go of traditional ideas and invent new ways of giving audiences entertainment programmes.
+To really have a chance to make money by creating a TV game show format though, you need to let go of all your pre-conceived ideas of what a TV game show is, let go of traditional ideas and invent new ways of giving audiences entertainment programmes.

 Once you’ve got your idea, look at the channel’s website, or simply the closing credits of the show to see which production companies have made the most popular game shows.
 Target these with your idea.